dockstore/dockstore/_docs/organizations-and-collections.md

 * **Website** - a link to the organization’s external webpage
 * **Location**  - where an organization is located, for example a city or university
 * **Email** - a general contact email address for users to direct queries
 * **Avatar** - a link to the organization's logo.
-Link must end in .jpg, .jpeg, .png, or .gif````
+Link must end in .jpg, .jpeg, .png, or .gif

 Once a user creates an organization request, they will be redirected to the organization page.
 Here they can make edits to the organization, add collections, even add members.
-The organization page and will require approval from a Dockstore curator before it can be viewed publicly.
+The organization will require approval from a Dockstore curator before it can be viewed publicly.

 ![Pending Organization](/assets/images/docs/PendingOrganization.png)